 - U.S. Fun Bowling – 28 lanes in US style with fast food restaurant.

-31. Play billiards and darts
+31. Billiards and darts

 There are also a number of separate facilities for billiards and darts throughout the city: